magomimmo/modern-cljs/doc/second-edition/tutorial-09.md

 What is easier than RPC (Remote Procedure Call) to bring with us the familiarity we all have with the standard way to locally call a function?
 Someone could convince you that the RPC model is synchronous.
 This has not to be true.
-You can easly have an RPC model which is implemented using asynchronicity.
+You can easily have an RPC model which is implemented using asynchronicity.
 This is exactly the way the `shoreleave` lib works: it internally uses ajax asynchronicity to offer you a very familiar RPC programming model.